changeworld/azure-docs.pl-pl/articles/key-vault/key-vault-overview-storage-keys-powershell.md

 $storageAccountName = "sacontoso"
 $storageAccountKey = "key1"
 $keyVaultName = "kvContoso"
+$keyVaultSpAppId = "cfa8b339-82a2-471a-a3c9-0fc0be7a4093" # See "IMPORTANT" block above for information on Key Vault Application IDs

 # Authenticate your PowerShell session with Azure AD, for use with Azure Resource Manager cmdlets
 $azureProfile = Connect-AzureRmAccount